DominicaOfficial Name: Commonwealth of Dominica

 There is no U.S. Embassy or Consulate in Dominica.
 The U.S. Embassy in Bridgetown, Barbados is responsible for American Citizens Services on the island of Dominica.
 U.S. citizens are encouraged to carry a copy of their citizenship documents with them at all times so, if questioned by local officials, proof of identity and U.S. citizenship are readily available.

-LBGT RIGHTS: Consensual same-sex conduct between men is illegal, and no laws prohibit discrimination against a person on the basis of sexual orientation.
+LBGT RIGHTS: Consensual same-sex conduct is illegal, and no laws prohibit discrimination against a person on the basis of sexual orientation.
 There are no legal impediments to organizations for lesbian, gay, bisexual, and transgender (LGBT) persons.
 Anecdotal evidence suggests that societal discrimination against actual or perceived LGBT persons is common in Dominica’s socially conservative society.
 There are very few openly gay men or lesbians.

 ACCESSIBILITY: While in Dominica, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
 There is no legal requirement in Dominica mandating access to buildings for persons with disabilities.